cloudflare/cloudflare-docs/content/workers/wrangler/install-and-update.md

 ## Related resources

-For a detailed list of the commands that Wrangler supports, refer to [Commands](/workers/wrangler/commands/).
-To learn more about Wrangler's configuration file, refer to [Configuration](/workers/wrangler/configuration/).
+* [Commands](/workers/wrangler/commands/) - A detailed list of the commands that Wrangler supports.
+* [Configuration](/workers/wrangler/configuration/) - Learn more about Wrangler's configuration file.